Bask in the great golf of this historic county

 Situated in North East England, Durham is an area of outstanding natural beauty that must be explored.
 The majestic northeast city of Durham is a historical treasure trove with castles nestled in riversides, parks thriving with deer and living museums radiate with industrial heritage.
 This is all just a taste of the best places to visit in Durham.

-If exploring grand Cathedrals is your thing, then you must visit the Romanesque Durham Cathedral which plays a role in the filming of the Harry potter.
+If exploring grand Cathedrals is your thing, then you must visit the Romanesque Durham Cathedral which plays a role in the filming of Harry Potter.
 Sit in Harry Potter’s classroom and watch Hogwarts School of Witcraft and Wizardry come to life.